 It’s pretty hard to impress my older kid.
 He’s been to a couple of playgrounds.
 So it’s got to be really good.
 And he didn’t want to leave.
 Score.

-There are also baseball fields, the chalet (with wheelchair accessible washrooms), the picturesque pond where you can rent pedal boats during the summer (see hours and rates in the image posted below), and a colourful splash pad.
+There are also baseball fields, the chalet (with wheelchair accessible washrooms), the picturesque pond where you can rent pedal boats during the summer, and a colourful and shady splash pad.

-Close to the parking lot on the corner of Stephen Leacock and Louis Pasteur is the brand new playground.
+Close to the corner of Stephen Leacock and Louis Pasteur is the brand new playground.
 The equipment by Kompan is a mixture of ropes, rubber and metal contraptions which you can climb, swing from, and slide down.

 My big kids got a kick out of seeing how high they could make each other fly into the air on the cool rubber bridge…thing (just watch your fingers in the rollers), while the little one hung onto the vertical ropes.
 “I am in the jungle!!”